 It comes off like trying to strangle a handful of water—everything soaks through the cracks.
 But 2018 was a good year, even as it was a hard one.
 I had personal high points and a lot of rough moments where I probably wasn’t myself.
 I’m at peace with it, though I plan to be better moving forward.

 There seems to be a wave of really positive energy brewing around here as 2018 comes to a close.
 I’ve been working hard on my writing, and I have a number of projects in the works for 2019 and beyond that I’m excited about.
 I feel like my work is finally maturing to a place where I feel proud of it and excited to keep making it.

 I did do a lot of writing this year in spite of the setbacks and distractions.
 I’m nearly finished with my first P.I. novel, Throwing Off Sparks, the first in the Riley Reeves P.I. series.

-For those who don’t know, I work full-time as a private investigator, and I love it.
-I’m satisfied that the book captures the realities of the work without being barred from telling a good story by the less interesting aspects of the day-in, day-out reality.
+For those who don’t know, I work full-time as a private investigator.
+I’m satisfied that the book captures the realities of the work without losing sight of telling a good story.

 I love who she is, and I think you will too.

 Throwing Off Sparks has complex family dynamics, unexpected violence, and a climax that ends in emotional armageddon for Riley, forever altering every single person around her in the process.